iaincollins/structured-data-api/README.md

 You can specify a schema dir other that `schemas` using the SCHEMAS environment variable.

     SCHEMAS=/usr/local/schemas/ npm start

+##### Admin API key

+You can create user accounts to control write access, but if you want to you can also set an Admin API Key at runtime using the ADMIN_API_KEY environment variable.
+This can be useful when deploying on services like Heroku.

+    ADMIN_API_KEY="ABCD-1234-5789-EFGH" npm start

 #### Deploy to Heroku

 If don't have Node.js and MongoDB set up locally and want to deploy it to Heroku you can use the following link deploy a free instance (it will also setup and connect to a free database with mLab for you too).